ncatlab/nlab-content/pages/4/8/9/1/1984/content.md

 the conditions for Tannakian reconstruction are relaxed further, see at _[[Deligne's theorem on tensor categories]]_.

-Generalization to "non-neutral" Tannakian categories, and representations of [[gerbes]] is in
+A generalization to "non-neutral" Tannakian categories, and representations of [[gerbes]] is in

 * {#DeligneMilne12} [[Pierre Deligne]] and [[James Milne]], _Tannakian categories_, 2012. ([pdf](http://www.jmilne.org/math/xnotes/tc.pdf))